justinjao/Journal_Catalogue_System/README.md

 # Journal Article Cataloguing System

+This was an academic project I worked on for my Introduction to Software Construction class at UBC.
+The project uses Java and JSwing to create a cataloguing system, and is tested using JUnit.
+Due to time constraints, I only managed to get a basic project, but I'm planning on coming back and reworking this at some point, when I have more free time.

 ##### A cataloguing system specifcally designed for organizing scientific writing.
 Think Goodreads, but for researchers.